mattermost/mattermost-test-management/data/test-cases/suite/ad-ldap/sysadmin-ui-shows-ldap-users-do-not-deactivate.md

 **Step 1**

 1. Login as an Admin and locate a user that is managed by LDAP
-2. In the system console navigate to _Users_ and loacyte the user on the list
+2. In the system console navigate to _Users_ and locate the user on the list
 3. Select the _Member_ drop down

 **Expected**

-The Deactivate option is greyed out and there is text velow explaining that the user is "Managed by LDAP"
+The Deactivate option is grayed out and there is text below explaining that the user is "Managed by LDAP"